 Downtown Fort Myers, also known as the River District, forms the core of a city that stretches for miles south along the Caloosahatchee River and east to the rural interior.
 Named for a Civil War-era army colonel, Fort Myers' history parallels that of Florida itself.

-Indigenous peoples, the Calusa Indians, inhabited the islands nearby.
+The Calusa Indians inhabited the islands nearby.
 Later, pioneers settled the pine flatwoods, and cattle drivers escorted their charges down what is now McGregor Boulevard to ships docked at Punta Rassa.
-Thomas Edison and Henry Ford put the town on the proverbial map when they chose the City of Palms as their winter getaway.
+Thomas Edison and Henry Ford brought national recognition to the town when they chose the City of Palms as their winter getaway.

 Today, Fort Myers bustles with ecological, historical and cultural attractions.
 There’s also a range of shopping featuring high-end outlets, antiques, boutiques and outdoor malls.
 For dining and nightlife, explore the River District – Fort Myers’ beautiful historic and cultural center.
 Explore this colorful, historic, sub-tropical city along the waterfront of the Caloosahatchee River with its original brick-lined streets and charming restaurants, shops, art galleries, and performing arts venues.
 Take the historic downtown walking tour or hunt for antiques before lunch at The Open Door Shoppes on Hendry Street.